AACN-REACT/C-vsJavascript/README.md

 ## Preface

-This is primarliy written for my own benefit, in order to organise my learning of C# and .NET.
+<p>This is primarliy written for my own benefit, to help organise my learning of C# and .NET. </p>

-I hope that my learning of C# is aided by comparing it to something I am already familiar with, ie. javascript.
+<p>I hope that my learning of C# is aided by comparing it to something I am already familiar with, ie. javascript.</p>
-It may well be that those looking to go the other way may find some value in these notes.
+<p>It may well be that those looking to go the other way may find some value in these notes.</p>
-It is not meant as an authoritive reference for the subject and should not be treated as such.
+It is not meant as an authoritive reference on the subject and should not be treated as such.
+On the contrary: this will be full of mistakes and inaccuracies.
-For the same reason the orgainsition and ordering of these notes may appear haphazard.
+The orgainsition and ordering of these notes may appear haphazard.
+<p>Nothwithstanding, I hope any one else who has stumbled upon these notes finds something of value in them</p>
 I shall try as much as possible to keep the style light, jargon-free and informative.